8 Marketing promotions

 model <- extract_fit_engine(sales_fit)

-We can use the coefficients in this model to help us explain specific promotions’ impact relative to other variables.
-For example, a bobblehead is worth about 4,062 ticket sales.
+We can use the coefficients in this model to help us explain the impact that specific promotions have relative to other variables.
+A bobblehead is worth about 4,062 ticket sales.

-However, this is only part of the story.
+However this isn’t the entire story.
 Concerts, bobbleheads, and other promotions have different costs.
 For a concert, costs could be very high.
 You have a lot to consider:

 8.2 How to place promotions on a schedule

 How do you know if you are making these takeoffs?
-Specific scenarios may make the correct decision unclear.
+Certain scenarios may make the correct decision unclear.
 Let’s look at our example from chapter 6.
-Now that we have confirmed that bobbleheads and concerts increase ticket sales let’s add another bobblehead.
+Now that we have confirmed that bobbleheads and concerts increase ticket sales, let’s add another bobblehead.
 Where should we add this promotion?
-The event scores we produced for the season_2025 data set may give us some clues.
+The event scores that we produced for the season_2025 data set may give us some clues.
 There are also many qualitative considerations that we will discuss.

 Let’s start by visualizing our data.
 Where do the boundaries exist between event scores?
-We clustered this data earlier and will use these clusters to identify candidates for a promotion.
+We clustered this data in section and will use these clusters to identify candidates for a promotion.

 #-----------------------------------------------------------------